I was 19 years old, in film school at NYU – Tisch, when I was called to serve birthing people and their families.

 I decided the simplest way I could serve people was to start at the beginning … in the first moments of life.
 I cold-called every midwife in a 15 mile radius of my East Village apartment.
 This is how I met my mentor, a certified nurse midwife attending homebirths throughout the five boroughs.

-During my first years as a doula in NYC I volunteered at Bellevue Hospital’s doula program, helping underserved women — many recent immigrants, uninsured and non-English speaking women — achieve empowering birth.
+In 2004, I attended Connie Sultana’s birth doula workshop through the organization DONA.
+During my first years as a doula in NYC, I volunteered with Bellevue Hospital’s doula program, helping recently immigrated, uninsured and non-English speaking people achieve human-centered, and family-honoring births.

-In my search for understanding I traveled to Guatemala for six months through the organization Midwives for Midwives.
-There I lived, learned and worked with indigenous midwives serving their rural highland communities.
+In 2007, I got my first job as a Labor & Delivery Nurse, a role I’ve cherished – and fought to sustain – for nearly fifteen years.
+As an L&D nurse, I’ve worked in hospitals all over the country.
+In 2009, I was blessed to travel to Guatemala for six months through the organization Midwives for Midwives.
+There I lived, learned and worked with Indigenous midwives, including my mentor Odilia Raxjal, serving their rural highland communities.